How farmers adopt new products and practices?

 1. The Farmer Decision Environment

-They are a hybrid decision-maker operating inside a complex system.
+Farmers are hybrid decision-makers operating in a complex system.

 Their decisions balance: